microsoft/windows-containers-demos/eshop-mvc-modernized-app/README.md

 ```
 D:\windows-containers-demos\eshop-mvc-modernized-app\scripts\powershell-scripts\aks-file-share-secrets.ps1
 ```
-check Secrets
+Check Secrets using ,
 ```
 kubectl get secrets
 ```

 ## Install CSI Provider
-We are installing CSI provider using helm chart, by default CSI secret provider install for linux nodes we have to install it for our window's node enable windows parameters.
+We are installing CSI provider using helm chart, by default CSI secret provider install for linux nodes we have to install it for our window's node for that enable windows parameters.
 ```
 D:\windows-containers-demos\eshop-mvc-modernized-app\scripts\powershell-scripts\deploy-csi-akv-provider.ps1
 ```